MicroStation Python: Learning Resources

 The Internet

-Internet has a plethora of learning and reference resources for Python.
-For Example: Programming with Python | Python for Beginners
+The Internet has a plethora of learning and reference resources to help you get started with Python.
+For Example:

 Remember, the best way to learn is by doing.
 So, do not hesitate to dive in and start experimenting with Python.